Lhc0623/lhc0623.github.io/_pages/about.md

 - Privacy Preserving Machine Learning

 ## What's New
+- [Apr 2022] I joined 2012 Labs@Huawei (Hangzhou) as a senior engineer focusing on privacy preserving machine learning!

 - [Dec 2022] Our work “OPUPO: Defending Against Membership Inference Attacks With Order-Preserving and Utility-Preserving Obfuscation” got accepted by TDSC!

+- [May 2020] I joined Zhejiang Lab (Hangzhou) as a junior researcher focusing on security and privacy in machine learning!

-- [Mar 2020] Our work “Identifying parasitic malware as outliers by code clustering” got accepted by TDSC!
+- [Mar 2020] Our work “Identifying parasitic malware as outliers by code clustering” got accepted by JCS!

+- [Jul 2019] I joined Tencent Games (Shenzhen) as a research engineer!

 - [Oct 2018] Our work “Detecting Adversarial Image Examples in Deep Neural Networks with Adaptive Noise Reduction” got accepted by TDSC!

-- [May 2018] Our work “Deep text classification can be fooled” got accepted in [IJCAI 2018]!
+- [May 2018] Our work “Deep text classification can be fooled” got accepted in IJCAI'18!